-Very often, I hear some of my fellow Democrats bemoan “low-information” voters who seem to support the GOP in spite of their best interests.
-Having suffered a perplexing and frustrating loss in the 2016 general election, Democrats across the nation have been looking for explanations for this loss.
-But one thing that we have not done enough of (in my opinon), is to focus on our failure to connect with people in the “red” areas of our state and nation and to communicate our platform to them.
+I’ve heard some of my fellow Democrats bemoan “low-information” voters who seem to support the GOP in spite of their best interests.
+Following the losses in 2016, Democrats across the nation have sought explanations for this loss.
+One thing that we have not done enough of (in my opinion), is to focus on our failure to connect with people in the “red” areas.
+We need to improve our Blue messaging in Red areas.

 President Obama left a legacy of important and significant programs such as the Patient Protection and Affordable Care Act.
 Most people referred to this program as the “ACA.”
 The GOP labeled this program simply as “Obamacare.”
 In so doing, they had hoped to tie this program personally to Barack Obama.
 They also expected this program to fall flat on its face.
 It almost did on several occasions.
 But in the end it proved to be a program that has benefited over 20 million people.

 Initially, the GOP loved this program, for nefarious reasons.
-Democrats had provided the GOP a perfect example of the type of out-of-control, “big brother” program that was (in their messaging) going to drive America to the socialist hell they’ve been warning against for over 50 years!
+Democrats had provided the GOP a perfect example of the type of out-of-control, “big brother” program that was (in their messaging) going to drive America to the socialist hell they’ve been warning against.
 Was it a “big” program?
 Yes.
 Was it “out of control?”
-No. It functioned as designed, albeit not as initially hoped.
+No. It functioned as designed, despite some stumbling out of the starting blocks.

-Because so many of the medical plans that people were paying for were sub-standard, they were not eligible for use under the ACA and so some people lost access to their plan and/or doctor.
+Because so many of the medical plans that people were paying for were sub-standard, they were not eligible for use under the ACA.
+These substandard plans led some people to lose access to their plan and/or doctor.
 When Obama and his administration tried to explain this to Americans, things went from bad to worse.
-Explaining to consumers why they had lost access to their doctor, would require a detailed explanation involving medical issues, economics and even politics.
+These explanations would involve medical issues, economics and even politics.

-Denouncing the program took only two words: “He Lied!“
+Denouncing Obamacare took only two words: “He Lied!“

 And that’s OK.